rocky-linux/documentation/en/rocky/8/guides/lxd_server.md

 - none
 ```

 This shows that all of our containers are using our zfs storage pool.
-When using zfs, you can also set a disk quota on a container.
+When using ZFS, you can also set a disk quota on a container.
 Let's do this by setting a 2GB disk quota on the ubuntu-test container.
 You do this with:

 `lxc config device override ubuntu-test root size=2GB`

 As stated earlier, you should use configuration options sparingly, unless you've got a container that wants to use way more than its share of resources.
 LXD, for the most part, will manage the environment well on its own.

 There are, of course, many more options that may be of interest to some people.
 You should do your own research to find out if any of those are of value in your environment.

 This completes Part 3.
 You can either continue on to Part 4, or return to the [menu](#menu).